 I smiled quickly.
 “I am always hungry,” I said.

 Ben walked to the back of his truck, dropped the tailgate, and dragged a cooler towards him.
 Over the next hour, we made sandwiches and drank cold beer.
 I sat up on the tailgate, and Ben leaned against the other end, looking off into the distance as he spoke.
-I did not say a lot, and he only asked a couple of questions about my hike.
-He mostly just talked about his children.
+I did not say much; he only asked a few questions about my hike.
+He mostly talked about his children.

-“I’ve seen things out here that have stopped me dead in my tracks and left me reeling with emotions.
-I’ve had tears well up in my eyes from being struck by a sudden, beautiful view and have stood grinning like an idiot as I watched three mule deer bounding in play.
-In one day, I experienced a range of emotions and a sense of accomplishment that was isolated and scattered over the years at work.
+“I’ve seen things out here that have stopped me in my tracks and left me reeling with emotions.
+I’ve had tears well up in my eyes from being struck by a sudden, beautiful view and stood grinning like an idiot as I watched three mule deer bounding in play.
+In one day out here, I experienced a range of emotions and a sense of accomplishment that rarely happened over all my years at work.

 “Not a day goes by out here that I don’t experience something new and surprising,” I said as I waived my hand in a slow arc – “including the current moment.”